gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/example.rst

 The next import is `iterm2`.
 That's a Python module (available on PyPI) that provides a nice interface to communicate with iTerm2.
 The underlying implementation uses Google protobuf and websockets.
-For simple scripts, that is completely abstracted away.
+For most purposes, that is completely abstracted away.

 Finally, `sys` is imported so that the script can parse command-line arguments.